 It goes without saying that buying and selling a home is one of the biggest investments most of us will ever make.
-So, when it comes time to consider selling your house, you should ask the right questions.
-This ensures your listing agent is going to do a good job of selling your home.
-So let’s talk about 20 questions to ask a listing agent when selling a house.
+When it comes time to consider selling your house, you should ask the right questions to help ensure your listing agent is going to do a good job of selling your home.
+So let’s talk about the best questions to ask a listing agent when selling a house.

 The first question that you want to ask a listing agent is: “What’s the best price we can get from our house, given its location and condition of the property?”